 Chill out at Chifeng Street 赤峰街

-Located between Zhongshan and Shuanglian MRT stations, the many narrow alleys of Chifeng Street are home to a number of cool indie shops and cafes, great for those tired of cookie cutter shopping mall experiences or the chaos of shopping areas like Ximending and Shilin Night Market.
+Located between Zhongshan and Shuanglian MRT stations, the many narrow alleys of Chifeng Street are home to a number of cool indie shops and cafes, great for those tired of cookie-cutter shopping mall experiences or the chaos of shopping areas like Ximending and Shilin Night Market.
 Most of the shops here tend to open in the afternoon, so consider exploring a little later in the day.

 My favourite shop here is probably local design and lifestyle shop 蘑菇 Mogu which sells some pretty cute items.
-Some of the clothing are kinda pricey, but others like these Taiwanese icon pins are quite affordable and very cute.
+Some of the clothing is kinda pricey, but others like these Taiwanese icon pins are quite affordable and very cute.

 See the Mogu online shop here.